jsovernigo/cis2750-A4/readme.txt

 ********************

 1- cd to the root folder of the program
-2- 3 programs, post, addauthor, and view.py exist.
+2- 3 programs, post, addauthor, and view.py exist, as well as db.
-	a- post exists to post files to the message streams. b- addauthor adds authors to the userfiles, which allows for them to post and read to those streams they are actually in. c- view.py is used to view the posts in an 80x24 character terminal window.

 ************
 Limitations